 In 2016 some good changes will happen because Biovilla is growing fast and being a big success in Portugal.
 One of the big changes will be the hiring of more co-workers and the construction of more rooms for guests.
-These co-workers will occupy the centre of the organization at the level of the "Operations board of each activity pillar", this way giving them a lot of empowerment, since they are the most important internal individual of the organization.
-Since Biovilla will hire more co-workers, some coops will be moved a little further from the operational centre and will stay more at the "General Assembly" level or giving constant or punctual support and conditions to co-workers to be happy and execute their work.
-This way, coops can continue developing each pillar, create new projects to Biovilla or focus on the core of Biovilla.
+This co-workers will occupy the center of the organization at the level of the "Operations board of each activity pillar," this way giving them a lot of empowerment, since they are the most important internal individual of the organization.
+Since Biovilla will hire more co-workers, some coops will be push away a little further from the operational center and will stay more at the "General Assembly" level or giving constant or ponctual support and conditions for co-workers to be happy and execute their work.
+This way giving the possibility for coops to continuing develop each pillar, create new projects to Biovilla or to focus on the core of Biovilla.

 Again, this DOD interface of Biovilla is only one example of the constant learning circular process of constant improving and development of Biovilla organization.
-Whenever there is a change inside the organization in terms of principles, users and contextual information, the organizational design and organizational structure can change to readapt if necessary.
+Since when there is a change inside the organization in terms of principles, users and contextual information, the organizational design and organizational structure can change to readapt if necessary.